 This type of service should not be billed at the regular ALS reimbursement rate, which is established for those providers who deliver ALS and transport the patient in the provider's vehicle.

-ALS-assist services can only be billed if the local department of social services has established a unique reimbursement amount for this service.
+ALS-assist services can only be billed if the LDSS has established a unique reimbursement amount for this service.